karas245/1-uzd-hashgen/README.md

  A simple Hash generator.
 Turns any input to 64 symbol long string.

  ## Features
- Quite efective: time taken to convert all rows of "konstitucija.txt" file to hashcode is 3.49423 s.
+ Ttime taken to convert all rows of "konstitucija.txt" file to hashcode is 3.49423 s.

- Changes quite a bit on similar input
+ Changes on similar input :

 |       Input        |                    Output                                        |
 | ------------------ | ---------------------------------------------------------------- |